The 4-H Program is open to youth in Kindergarten to 12th Grade. Find a club in Grayson County!

 The Grayson County Clover Kids 4-H Club meets on the 3rd Monday of the month from 5:30 to 6:30 p.m. at the Grayson County Courthouse (2nd Floor Assembly Room).
 Contact Dr. Tamra McGaughy for more information at email@example.com.

 4-H membership begins when youth enter the third grade and ends at their completion of high school.
 The 4-H starts in September and ends in August each year.
-Texas 4-H requires youth to pay a $25 participation fee.
+Texas 4-H requires youth to pay a $30 participation fee.
+There is a $5 discount for youth enrolling by November 1st each year.

 In 4-H, the activities are organized by topics and called ‘projects.’
 All 4-H members must be enrolled in at least one project.
 When you choose a project, you will learn and demonstrate concepts related to the topic.
 You will participate in various hands-on activities, learn new skills, do community service, or even make speeches about your project.
 Browse the list of projects to see what you would like to do.